Topi-ab/fpga_accelerated_sim/include/ver2/README.md

 => <b>This class needs to reside in memory as an object.</b><br>
 => <b>User does not need to modify this file.</b>

 The next layer up in call graph is <i>bit_slicer</i>.
-This provides write and read calls to write random bit widths to bit-addressed address space.
+This provides write and read calls to write/read random bit widths to/from bit-addressed address space.

 The code splits single bit-vector write/read to one or more writes/reads to <i>shadow</i> class.